-See Figure 2-3.
+See Figure 2-5.
 The unit is equipped with one emergency stop switch.
 The red button is clearly labeled EMERGENCY STOP.
 The switch can be accessed and activated with all doors closed and locked.

 Activate the emergency stop switch by pushing the button in until it locks down.
-This trips the main circuit breaker which then opens the contact, disconnecting the load to the connection lugs.
+This trips the main circuit breaker, disconnecting the load to the connection lugs.
 This will also open the fuel circuit, shutting down the engine.
 The emergency stop fault will be displayed on the control panel.
 The switch will remain closed until it is pulled out.